-In 2018, some 78% of the refined products were sold to consumers directly through Bangchak's service station network.
-There were 1,175 Bangchak service stations in Thailand: 555 standard and 620 community stations (as of December 2018).
-Most of the new stations opened in 2018 are spacious with a modern look.
+In 2018, some 78% of refined products were sold to customers directly through Bangchak's service stations networks.
+There are 1,175 Bangchak service stations in Thailand: 555 standard service stations and 620 agriculture cooperative service stations (as of December 2018).
+Most of the new service stations opened in 2018 are spacious with a modern look.
 They accompany supplementary (non-oil) businesses that increase the company's market share and uphold its second place.
-Bangchak also sells products to users in the industrial, transport, airline, shipping, construction, and agricultural sectors.
-In addition to emphasizing the sale of high-performance and eco-friendly gasohol and diesel, Bangchak stations provide value-added facilities through non-oil businesses and supplementary services, including a convenience store, coffee shop, freshly cooked fast food restaurant, car maintenance, and car wash.
+Bangchak also sells products to users in the industrial sector, transport sector, airlines, shipping, construction and the agricultural sector.
+In addition to emphasizing the sale of high-performance and eco-friendly gasohol and diesel, Bangchak service stations provide value-added facilities through non-oil businesses and supplementary services, including convenience stores, coffee shops, freshly cooked fast food restaurants, car maintenance centers, and car wash services.

 Bangchak is the first oil company in Thailand to introduce the member card.
 In 2018.
 It celebrated the 12th anniversary of its member card business by introducing the "Bangchak Green Mile" card and point collection for existing card members.
-Members can collect pointsfrom their purchases of all types of oil products as well as other products and services under the Bangchak umbrella.
-To make point collection fast and convenient, Bangchak Mobile

-Application was introduced for members to use their points for redemption in the form of e-coupons.
+Members can collect points from their purchases of all types of oil products as well as other products and services under the Bangchak umbrella.
+To make point collection fast and convenient, Bangchak Mobile Application was introduced for members to use their points for redemption in the form of e-coupons.